tophbuddy/cs5520_cholzheu_projects/_posts/2021-09-18-Final-Project-Step-1-Brainstorming.md

 #### Trigger:

-The user is looking to buy or has already
+The user is looking to buy or has already bought their collectable item, but is not sure if it is fake or not.

 #### Desired Outcome:

+The user goes on to a website on their computer or mobile phone to ask others or check a guide to figure out if their product is real or not.

 #### Base Knowledge:

+The user should know the exact website they want to use to verify authenticity.
+The user also has base knowkedge of the product they are trying to verify.

 #### Required Knowledge:

 #### Artifacts:
+- Tools:
+    -
+- Info
+    -

 ### Problem: Donating to Charities (Idea \#18)

 #### Persona and Scenario:

+A person with excess cash (can be any age or profession) and a desire to give.

 #### Trigger:

+The user wants to make a donation to

 #### Desired Outcome: